David Kraiselburd: Kraiselburd's murder during the 1974 "unofficial" beginning of the Dirty War

 Staunchly centrist, El Día marshaled its "Page 4" editorial section, which had openly opposed the Ongania coup in the 60s, and that by early 1974 denounced the Argentine Anti-Communist Alliance (AAA), a right-wing paramilitary organization that was given free rein (and was supported by) the Ministry of Welfare in chasing down left-wing organizations.
 Naturally, the stronger left-wing organizations (i.e., the left-Peronist Montoneros) retaliated.
 Yet, by the same token, "El Dia" warned against the escalation of violence that was ensuing, as well as against the increasingly violent "politics" of both Left and Right.
 "Violence was the main medium of politics first, and became politics later," as researcher Pilar Calveiro succinctly said in regard to the process underwent by the left-wing Montoneros.
 Threatened by both the AAA and Montoneros, and although he was a more "fitting" target for the former, it was the latter organization the one which took action against the paper and its editor.
-Kraiselburd was kidnapped on June 25, 1974 by a Montoneros cell while the editor was walking toward the newspaper building.
+Kraiselburd was kidnapped on June 25, 1974, by a Montoneros cell while the editor was walking toward the newspaper building.

 In a spree against dissenters, and prefiguring Kraiselburd's fate, on July 15 a Montoneros unit burst into a small-town restaurant and machine-gunned a frequent El Dia contributor, former Interior (law enforcement) Minister Arturo Mor Roig, who, under the military regime of Gen. Lanusse, had been instrumental in the transition toward democracy that led to two 1973 elections, which Peron's stand-in (Hector Campora) first, and Peron later, won by a landslide.
 Mor Roig was a well-known moderate democrat.
 He had knowingly sacrificed his political career when he accepted the position offered to him by Gen. Lanusse years earlier, for the sake of speeding up the transition toward democracy.
 Montoneros, however, emphasized that during Mor Roig's tenure, prominent political prisoners had been massacred in the course of (and even after) a partially successful escape attempt in a Patagonian prison.
 The massacre had been brutal, but it was known that Mor Roig had had no involvement whatsoever.
 Yet, on Montoneros' view, his past association with a military government, in addition to his 1974 El Dia critical articles, made him a suitable target.

-As many Montoneros acknowledged—most remarkably, intelligence officer, journalist, and outstanding writer Rodolfo Walsh—these "acts of individual terror," as Walsh called them, would not only backfire, but make popular support dwindle.
+As remarked by intelligence officer, journalist, and outstanding Rodolfo Walsh—these "acts of individual terror," as Walsh called them, would not only backfire, but make popular support dwindle.

 Kraiselburd would soon follow Mor Roig's fate.
 He was being held captive in a house in Gonnet, located between La Plata and Buenos Aires.
 Twenty odd days after the kidnapping, a neighbor called the police after noticing "suspicious activity" in the house next door.
 On July 17, 1974, a police unit was sent to investigate, and a shooting between the Montoneros cell and the police ensued.
 Outnumbered, the Montoneros shot Kraiselburd to death and fled the scene.